Timeline campus development

 The Norwegian Prime Minister Erna Solberg announced that the Government supported a single campus in Trondheim, unified around Gløshaugen.
 The Government announced this in the national budget for 2016.

-26th of October: NTNU approves the goals for the future campus
+26 October: NTNU approves the goals for the future campus

 NTNU decides that the new campus should be unifying, urban, a network of hubs, effective, sustainable and a living laboratory.
 The Board also recommended that new buildings should be located west of Gløshaugen.

 NTNU explore where it is possible to build new university buildings, where the academic community should be located, and the various types of space to be included in the future campus.

 19 January 2018: Government decides how much NTNU can build

 The Government decides that the State will fund new buildings of up to 92 000 square metres gross and rebuilding of up to 45 000 square metres gross.